vuo/vuo/documentation/api/DevelopingNodeClasses.md

 If you're having trouble compiling or installing a node class, try running `vuo-compile --verbose`.
 This lists the paths that Vuo is using to compile a node class and find installed node classes.

-If your node class is not showing up in the Vuo Editor's Node Library:
+If your node class is not showing up in the Vuo editor's Node Library:

-   - Try restarting the Vuo Editor.
+   - Try restarting the Vuo editor.
    - Try changing the Node Library to "Class names" view and searching for your node class file name.
    - Make sure the compiled node class (`.vuonode`) file is in `~/Library/Application Support/Vuo/Modules/` or `/Library/Application Support/Vuo/Modules/`.
    - Make sure there are no warnings when you compile the node class.